Our valuation tech uses live market data to estimate your car’s value accurately.

 - Get a free, instant Motorway valuation

 Our valuations are a bit smart.
 They’re based on real-time data, both from our own daily sales and from industry trends.
 That means the number you get is based on precisely how cars like yours have been selling.
 Car prices are changing all the time, though, so if you get a price you like the look of, you should jump on it.
 The price your car is valued at in a few month’s time might be very different.

-Gone are the days of having to meticulously craft an online advert that painstakingly outlines every journey the car has ever made.
+- Build your car profile – gone are the days of having to meticulously craft an online advert that painstakingly outlines every journey the car has ever made.
 With Motorway, you build a car profile right from your phone.
 We’ll ask a few questions — no long-winded answers needed — and get some photos of your vehicle.
 We’ll want to see it from all angles, including the inside, so pick a good background that shows it in its best light.
 If you have a scratch, dent, or even something a bit more major that makes your car less than flawless, be sure to show us.
-Our 3,000+ car-buying dealers are experts at buying used cars, so they won’t turn their noses up at a bit of wear and tear.
+Our 5,000+ car-buying dealers are experts at buying used cars, so they won’t turn their noses up at a bit of wear and tear.

 - Sit back and relax – we alert our dealers to your car in our online sale and they place their best bid.
 You don’t have to contact anyone, or do anything, just wait for us to get in touch.
 When our online sale ends, we’ll be in touch to tell you the highest offer your car received.
 It’s completely up to you whether you want to go ahead with the sale or not — we never pressure you to sell at any point and if you want to walk away, that’s totally ok.
 If you do approve, that’s great!
 We can arrange for your car to be collected.